freebasic/fbc/FreeBASIC/src/contrib/fbdoc/readme.txt

     - type "make TARGET=linux" in the fbdoc directory at the command prompt.
 	  This will generate "fbdoc"

-	- At the time of this writing, not all of the required headers may be available to build the program.  fbdoc has not been tested in linux

   o DOS:

     - not supported